Antibes

+Antibes (/ɒ̃ˈtiːb/, /USalsoɑːnˈtiːbz/, [ɑ̃tib]; Antíbol [anˈtibu]) is a seaside resort city in the Alpes-Maritimes department in Provence-Alpes-Cote d'Azur, Southeastern France.
+It is located on the French Riviera between Cannes and Nice; its cape, the Cap d'Antibes, along with Cap Ferrat in Saint-Jean-Cap-Ferrat to the northeast, is one of the best known landforms in the area.
+The capes house the Hôtel du Cap-Eden-Roc and Grand-Hôtel du Cap-Ferrat respectively, widely considered two of the most exclusive hotels in the world.

-The town of Juan-les-Pins is in the commune of Antibes and the Sophia Antipolis technology park is northwest of it.
+The resort town of Juan-les-Pins is in the commune of Antibes; the Sophia Antipolis technology park is northwest of it.
+In 2020, the commune had a population of 74,709, making it Alpes-Maritimes's second-most populated.

 History

 Origins

 Traces of occupation dating back to the early Iron Age have been found in the areas of the castle and cathedral.
 Remains beneath the Holy Spirit Chapel show there was an indigenous community with ties with Mediterranean populations, including the Etruscans, as evidenced by the presence of numerous underwater amphorae and wrecks off Antibes.
 However, most trade was with the Greek world, via the Phocaeans of Marseille.

 Greek colony of Marseille

 Antibes was founded as a Greek colony by Phocaeans from Massalia.
 They named it Antipolis (Greek: Ἀντίπολις, lit.
 "Opposite-City") from its position on the opposite side of the Var estuary from Nice (Greek: Νίκαια).

 Current research suggests that Antipolis was founded relatively late in classical Greek period (4th century BC), to benefit from the protection of Marseille with its trade routes along the coast and strongholds like Olbia at Hyères, and trading posts such as Antipolis itself and later Nikaia; it is mentioned by Strabo.

 The exact location of the Greek city is not well known.
 Given Greek colonial practices, it is likely that it was set at the foot of the rock of Antibes, in today's old city.
-Traces of occupation in the Hellenistic period have been identified around the castle and the church (former cathedral).
-The goods unearthed during these excavations show the dominance of imported products of the Marseilles region, associated with Campanian and indigenous ceramics.

-Early in the second century BC the Ligurian Deceates and Oxybiens tribes launched repeated attacks against Nikaia and Antipolis.
-The Greeks of Marseille appealed to Rome as they had already done a few years earlier against the federation of Salyens.
-In 154 BC the consul Quintus Opimius defeated the Décéates and Oxybiens and took Aegythna from the Décéates.